 There’s something I have been puzzling about.
 Let’s say there are two good Christian friends.
 They both dabble in witchcraft and read their horoscopes every day.
 Then God tells one of them to stop doing that because he doesn’t like it.
 So the first person changes his lifestyle, but the second one never hears from God.
 They remain friends, despite the change.
 Now why does this happen?
 Why does God call one person and ignore many others who are doing the same thing?
 If the activity is displeasing wouldn’t he tell ALL of them to stop?

 From a different angle – if you’re Christian and you believe Jesus died to save you, and OSAS is true, why does God call you out of doing certain things?
 Because if your behavior had no bearing on being saved, then you could go around doing witchcraft or whatever and it would be okay, wouldn’t it?
 I’m really confused.
 Please help.

-A. God doesn’t apply His standards arbitrarily.
-Through His Holy Spirit He convicts all of us of our sins.
+God doesn’t apply His standards arbitrarily.
+Through His Holy Spirit, He convicts all of us of our sins.
 Some are just more tuned in than others to hear His voice.